 SEXUALITY ISSUES: Historically, the Chinese had no concept of heterosexuality or homosexuality.
-Now, as a consequence of the (so called) Puritanism of the Chinese Communications of the Chinese Communication of the Chi homosexuality.
 Now, as a consequence of the (so-called) Puritanism of the Chinese Communists, homosexuality is considered nasty, dirty, and evil.
 In general, the Chinese do not like to stand out, so the gay movement is not visible and there is no concept of gay equality.
 It is not a good idea to "come out" in China; in fact, many gays enter a heterosexual marriage to avoid problems (especially those of parental pressure).
 BEWARE: Consenting sexual relations between males is AGAINST THE LAW.
 There is no mention of laws against relations between women--lesbians are actually quite invisible.
 However, you may find some young Chinese that are increasingly tolerant of homosexuality, however this is usually the exception rather than the.
 Gay and lesbian bars do exist in Beijing.